sankalp-rajeev/Smriti/docs/current_status.md

 - Parser failures log the first 1500 characters of raw RealGemma output plus the rejection reason to `SmritiRealGemma` in debug/dev builds only.
 The UI keeps a concise retry/setup error and never shows raw model text as a clinical result.
 - The latest accepted manual RealGemma benchmark reported `totalScenarios=3`, `successCount=3`, `parserSuccessCount=3`, `referralCount=1`, `citationCount=2`, `singleCitationContractCount=3`, `averageLatencyMs=15812`, and `maxLatencyMs=26272`.
 - Manual probes confirmed native function calling API behavior and long-context memory stress behavior with a sideloaded model.
-- Direct Gemma 4 audio remains blocked by LiteRT-LM audio preprocessing requirements.
+- Gemma audio transcription validated through LiteRT-LM 0.11.0 manual probe using `Conversation.sendMessage(Contents.of(Content.Text(prompt), Content.AudioBytes(audioBytes)))` with `EngineConfig.audioBackend = Backend.CPU()`.
+Audio fills an editable transcript only.
+Clinical note generation still goes through text reasoning, protocol citation validation, ReviewScreen, and confirm/save.
+No audio-only save path.
+No direct audio diagnosis or treatment.
+App-facing microphone recording into the editable transcript is next-phase work.

 ## Phase H Paper-Note Scan Status

 Phase H adds a narrow paper-note scan flow for synthetic paper visit notes only.
 It is data-entry support, not clinical image diagnosis.

-- The local `litertlm-android-0.10.2` AAR/classes.jar surface was inspected for image and multimodal APIs.
+- The local `litertlm-android-0.11.0` AAR/classes.jar surface was inspected for image and multimodal APIs.
 - Found public image holders: `Content.ImageBytes`, `Content.ImageFile`, and `InputData.Image`.
 - Found image-related config fields on `EngineConfig`: `visionBackend` and `maxNumImages`.
 - Found usable-looking transport methods: `Conversation.sendMessage(Contents)` and `Session.generateContent(List<InputData>)`.